Risk Management

 |

 Violation of laws and permits | Compliance with applicable legislation | The Compliance Task Force leads and coordinates initiatives in this area.
 Training seminars are arranged, including competition law and the EU’s General Data Protection Regulation (GDPR).
 There is an established process for export control with a focus on embargoes and trade restrictions, and there are procedures, for example, for approval of membership in organizations and approval of collaborations with third parties.
 Regular legal reviews are conducted with a focus on monitoring and ensuring compliance in the Group companies.
 The Group’s internal controls, which are focused on regulatory compliance, have been both expanded and formalized over the past few years.
-During the year, the export control process was intensified with a particular focus on developments in sanctions against Russia and Belarus. |
+During the year, the export control process was intensified with a particular focus on developments in sanctions against Russia, Belarus and China.
+Each business area has added further local resources during the year to review exports. |

 Corruption and fraud | Measures preventing fraudulent conduct | Established policies and procedures form the basis of the work in this area, which is supplemented with routine training and acceptance letters, signed yearly, for the relevant employees.
 Trelleborg’s Whistleblower Policy also entitles all employees to report any suspected legal or regulatory violations without repercussions.
 Review and evaluation of agency and distribution agreements are regularly conducted.
-The Group’s internal policy instruments have been reviewed, and Policy Quick Guides have been produced to further increase the distribution and comprehension of regulations and the Group’s core values. |
+Policy Quick Guides are in place to further increase the distribution and comprehension of regulations and the Group’s core values.
+In addition, continuous training is arranged, both on site and via e-learning.
+During the year, nearly 1,000 employees completed the Anti-Bribery and Corruption course. |

-Child labor/forced labor in the supply chain | Supplier reviews and supplier audits in the areas of risk are conducted based on the Group’s geographic and materials risk assessments. |
+Risks in the area of human rights | Child labor/forced labor in the supply chain | Supplier reviews and supplier audits in the areas of risk are conducted based on the Group’s geographic and materials risk assessments. |

 Risks | Focus | Management and main activities |